mkb/mojinations/source/_posts/2011-11-08-a-unix-stumper.markdown

 comments: true
 categories:
 ---

+>**EDIT:** Problem solved.
+[Noah](https://twitter.com/#!/bleah) and [Dan](http://twitter.com/#!/dpiddee) hit the nail on the head.
+Updating the God config to explicitly use the correct gid rather than relying on picking up additional groups from /etc/group did the trick.
+I still wish that wan't necessary, but a working setup is good enough for me.

 If you have a good understanding of Unix process spawning and group affiliation, I could use your help.
 <!--more-->